puppetlabs/puppet-docs/source/puppet/5.5/hiera_config_yaml_5.md

 Hiera 5 (Puppet 4.9.3 and later) includes a native interface for the Hiera eyaml extension, which keeps data encrypted on disk but lets Puppet read it during catalog compilation.

+To learn how to create keys and edit encrypted files, see the [Hiera eyaml documentation](https://github.com/voxpupuli/hiera-eyaml).

 Within `hiera.yaml`, the eyaml backend resembles the standard built-in backends, with a few differences: it uses `lookup_key` instead of `data_hash`, and requires an `options` key to locate decryption keys.
 Note that the eyaml backend can read regular yaml files as well as yaml files with encrypted data.

 > **Important**: To use the eyaml backend, you must have the `hiera-eyaml` gem installed where Puppet can use it.
-You'll need to install it twice:

--   To enable eyaml with Puppet Server, use `sudo /opt/puppetlabs/bin/puppetserver gem install hiera-eyaml`.
--   To enable eyaml on the command line and with `puppet apply`, use `sudo /opt/puppetlabs/puppet/bin/gem install hiera-eyaml`.
+It's included in Puppet Server since version 5.2.0, so you just need to make it available for command line usage.
+To enable eyaml on the command line and with `puppet apply`, use `sudo /opt/puppetlabs/puppet/bin/gem install hiera-eyaml`.

 Each eyaml hierarchy level needs the following keys: